cpfaff/rbefdata_paper/paper/rbefdata.md

-While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis.
+While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite yourself? or xxx).
 It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of the analysis workflow, before the smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
-This preparation steps are not only time and labour intensive but also potentially error prone, especially as the complexity of analyses grows.
+This preparation steps not only are time and labour intensive but also potentially error prone, especially as the complexity of analyses grows.

-Ontologies, formal representations of knowledge potentially offer a sophisticated tool to deal with that step of data preparation.
-While they are already used in some research domains like genetics, other domains face more problems using it.
+Ontologies, formal representations of knowledge potentially offer a sophisticated tool to deal with that step of data preparation (cite supporting ecology as data intensive science).
+While they are already used in some research domains like genetics (cite xxx), other domains face more problems using it.
 For example in ecology, that has grown into a very collaborative, interdisciplinary and data intensive science over the last decade, to address questions on a greater temporal and spatial scale (e.g michener et al 2012).
 The data here is mainly provided by small scale studies spread all over the world (e.g heidorn2009 shedding light on the dark) but also through bigger long term projects like LTER (cite xxx), BEF-China (cite xxx), governmental projects and local initiatives (cite xxx).
 This in fact results in a wild growing, complex and heterogeneous data landscape in that we need to deal with.
-The application of ontologies in ecology is discussed controversially (cite xxx) which is mainly related to the heterogeneity of the research domain and it is argued that they can be a benefit but it is hard to set up a versatile ontology covering all necessary terms of a complex research domain like ecology.
+The application of ontologies in ecology is discussed controversially (cite xxx) which is mainly related to the heterogeneity of the research domain and it is argued that they can be a benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a that complex research domain like ecology.

-As there is a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context in ecology we here introduce the R package `rbefdata` that deals exactly with that.
+As there is a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context in ecology we here introduce the R package `rbefdata` that in combination with BEFdata exactly deals with that.
 We showcase the functionality of the package available with version 0.3.5 creating a workflow for integration of two datasets and discuss the rbefdata package and BEFdata in the light of future development on the integration of ontologies that will make finding data, smart merges and unit conversion possible to help researchers to deal with the upcomming challenges in dealing with data like integration of heterogeneous datasets.

 ## Material and Methods